Norwalk - Defending Your Domestic Violence Arrest

 - Domestic violence arrests don’t happen during business hours so we are Available 24/7

-- 25 years of experience in criminal defense
+- Over 30 years of experience in criminal defense

 - We will provide personalized attention and get you results